sdtemple/coilnlp/README.md

 The consulting project was to analyze text data from an online discussion board.
 Participants to the discussion board came from multicultural and multilingual backgrounds.
 They all participated in a unique online learning experience:

 COIL (Collaborative Online International Learning) is an approach to fostering global competence through development of a multicultural learning environment that links university classes in different countries.
 Using various communication technologies, students complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
-Students attended universities in the United States and in Iraq.
+Students attended universities in the USA and in Iraq.